If nothing in the world ever changed, there wouldn’t be Butterflies – Unknown

 - your immune system shuts down which may lead to an increase in colds, flu symptoms, etc…

-- Meditation or Yoga: Take a moment, stretch your body, slow your breath & to go inward.
+- Meditation: Take a moment, stretch your body, slow your breath & to go inward.

 - Keep a Journal: Get your thoughts out of your head, & onto paper so you can stop thinking about them & focus more your day.
 Author Julia Cameron writes about doing Morning Pages… An everyday journaling ritual to clarify & prioritize both your positive & negative thoughts.
 Ms Cameron says” Think of it in Yang & Yin terms…Of meeting your shadow self & taking them out for a cup of coffee”.
 Most people want to only focus on their “positive” self & deny the darker or shadow parts of their personality.
 I think that we need to acknowledge & have compassion for all aspects of ourselves, especially when we are doing the best that we can.
 Until we learn to have compassion for ourselves, we won’t be able to have compassion for other people.